trumpf-code/Trumpf.Coparoo.Playwright/Trumpf.Coparoo.Playwright.Demo/README.md

 ## Real-World Benefits

-### Modularity
+This architecture provides several practical advantages for real-world projects:

-Page objects can be distributed as separate NuGet packages.
+**Modularity:** Page objects can be distributed as separate NuGet packages.
 Each team can version and release independently.

-### Scalability
-New pages can be added without modifying existing code.
+**Scalability:** New pages can be added without modifying existing code.
 Simply register the relationship in the TabObject constructor.

-### Maintainability
-Clear separation of concerns.
+**Maintainability:** Clear separation of concerns.
 Each page object focuses on its own functionality.

-### Testability
-Interface-based design enables easy mocking and unit testing.
+**Testability:** Interface-based design enables easy mocking and unit testing.

-### Flexibility
-Different teams can work in parallel without merge conflicts in page object code.
+**Flexibility:** Different teams can work in parallel without merge conflicts in page object code.

 ## Project Structure